ngxs/store/publication/2019-10-21_announcing_ngxs_3_6/article.md

 }
 ```

-This is convenient if we want to dispatch any additional actions when any fields have changed.
-Called whenever state change.
+This new hook is very convenient if we want to dispatch any additional actions or respond in any way after any fields within that part of the state have changed.

 #### Lifecycle sequence